SamElomari/cot-4500-Pro3/README.md

 ## Running the Tests

-After cloning the repository,

-Execute the tests with:
+After cloning the repository, execute the tests with:
 ```bash
 python src/test/test_assignment_3.py
 ```